People

 Riley McGlynn

 Riley conducted summer research in the lab in 2011 and was part of the first coffee field crew in Costa Rica.
-He graduated from Concordia College in 2012 and is currently completing a Ph.D. in nematode genomics at the University of North Dakota.
+He graduated from Concordia College in 2012 and completed his Ph.D. in nematode genomics at the University of North Dakota in 2018.

 Philip Nelson